noir-lang/noir/docs/docs/noir/concepts/traits.md

 }
 ```

-### Generic Implementations With Where Clauses

-Where clauses can be placed on struct implementations themselves to restrict generics.

-For example, while `impl<T> Foo`

 ### Generic Trait Implementations With Where Clauses

 Where clauses can be placed on trait implementations themselves to restrict generics in a similar way.